 - 1. A formal application, which may be obtained from the Admissions Office.
 Application requires a \$20 processing fee. - 2.
 Official transcripts from each college or university previously attended.
 These transcripts must be mailed directly to the Admissions Office from the college or university. - 3.
 Report of the nationally recognized entrance test as designated by specific programs is sent directly to the Admissions Office.
 Students should check with individual programs for specific requirements. - 4.
-For students under the age of 30, an immunization record showing the Meningitis vaccine must be submitted prior to registration. - 5.
+For students under the age of 22, an immunization record showing the bacterial meningitis vaccine must be submitted prior to registration. - 5.
 Consultation with Program Advisor regarding additional admissions requirements.

-When the Admissions Office receives the required credentials, they are sent to the Program Coordinator for evaluation and recommendation for action.
-The Dean of Graduate Studies and Research notifies the applicant by letter concerning action taken on the application.
+When the Admissions Office receives the required credentials, students must contact the Program Coordinator for evaluation and recommendation for action.
+The Dean of Research and Graduate Studies notifies the applicant by letter concerning action taken on the application.
 Upon acceptance, the student is assigned a Program Advisor.

-Students hoping to enroll in the Accelerated Bachelor to Master (ABM) program must contact their advisor prior to filling out an application to identify appropriate term of enrollment.
-This will be the first term the student is enrolled in exclusively graduate courses
+Students hoping to enroll in the Accelerated Bachelor to Master (ABM) program must contact their advisor prior to filling out an application to identify the appropriate term of enrollment.
+This will be the first term the student is enrolled in exclusively graduate courses.